 Nurturing The NExt Generation of Global Leaders

-The United States-Japan Bridging Foundation provides U.S. undergraduates, including those from historically underrepresented communities, with scholarships to study abroad in Japan as well as mentorship and networking opportunities.
+The United States-Japan Bridging Foundation provides U.S. undergraduates who demonstrate financial need and academic merit with scholarships to study abroad in Japan, along with mentorship and networking opportunities.

 Overview

-The goal of our program is to nurture U.S. undergraduates to broaden their worldview through long-term study abroad in Japan.
+The goal of our program is to nurture U.S. undergraduates, particularly those who demonstrate academic merit and financial need, to broaden their worldview through long-term study abroad in Japan.
 Many of our graduates assume leadership roles supporting the U.S.-Japan relationship by becoming experts in arts, education, culture, business, diplomacy and security .

 Bridging Scholars become proficient in Japanese culture and language, enabling them to engage effectively with their Japanese counterparts and to positively influence public life in the United States.
 Through their experience in Japan, Bridging Scholars cultivate a lifelong affinity for the country and become attuned to the cultural differences that facilitate working with people from any part of the world.